Up to 50% off sofas & mattresses — limited‑time deals.

 Will it work in a small living room?

-It can, but it’s visually and physically substantial at 90.6" wide.
-If your room relies on tight walkways or compact scale, it will feel dominant fast.
+It can, but it looks and feels substantial at 90.6 inches wide.
+If your layout depends on tight walkways or compact scale, it will start to dominate the room quickly.

 Previous post